-At Gelman & Associates, we often help clients who find themselves in a challenging situation with a narcissistic ex or soon-to-be ex.
-Our team of experienced and compassionate family lawyers who deal with narcissists has helped numerous clients who are leaving challenging situations.
+At Gelman & Associates, we often help clients who find themselves in a challenging situation with a narcissistic ex or soon-to-be-ex.
+Our team of experienced and compassionate family lawyers who deal with narcissists has helped numerous clients who wish to leave difficult situations.
 We regularly provide forward-thinking legal advice.
-We are not afraid to get tough in negotiations or in court, if necessary.
+If necessary, we are not afraid to get tough in negotiations or in court.

 Some Tips for Dealing with a Narcissistic Ex

 “Keep your friends close and your enemies closer” is a commonly uttered phrase.
 The same approach applies to a narcissistic ex.
 Narcissists often like to portray themselves as the victim, which puts their spouse in the position of a villain, when they are the ones experiencing narcissistic abuse.

 Spouses of narcissists must also know that logic holds no value for someone who will completely ignore reason to get their way.
 It won’t matter how facts are presented if they don’t work for the narcissist’s agenda.

 The narcissist may try to bait the spouse during necessary communications, such as discussions about their children’s schedules.
 They may be insulting, criticizing, or constantly trying to start an argument.